 - 5. The cost of land is based on a benchmark greenfield land value.
 Most sites coming forward for development in the National Park will be greenfield sites on the edge of settlements.
 It is therefore considered appropriate to assume offsite affordable housing would be delivered on a greenfield site.
 The Viability Report adopted a greenfield benchmark land value of £300,000 per gross hectare.
 This figure is adopted for the purposes of the financial contribution methodology.
 Greenfield development is assumed to comprise houses at a density of 15 dwellings per hectare.
 This reflects the requirements for landscape-led development, ecosystem services and on-site green infrastructure (including public open space) which typically means that a significant portion of a site won't be used for built development. - 6.
 Table A sets out the component parts of the total build cost.
-The build cost is based on costs sourced from the RICS Building Cost Information Service (BCIS) as reported in the Viability Report.
+The build cost is based on costs sourced from the RICS Building Cost Information Service (BCIS) as reported in the SDNPA Viability Report.
 Upper quartile BCIS costs are used to reflect the high benchmark set by policies such as Local Plan Policy SD5.
 Separate BCIS costs are used for flats and semi-detached dwellings to reflect the higher build cost of flats.
-The Viability Report also applied a local adjustment factor of I20 which is used in this methodology.
+The Viability Report also applied a local adjustment factor of 120 (i.e. 20% uplift on nationally derived base build costs) which is used in this methodology.
 A further 23% uplift on base build costs is applied to account for external works, landscaping and climate change mitigation measures.
-As with the Viability Report, an additional allowance of £15,000 per unit is made for the provision of utilities infrastructure on greenfield sites. - 7.
-BCIS figures are periodically updated to reflect changes to build costs as a result of inflation.
-These updates may feed into an annual review of standard financial contributions as set out in paragraph 2.29 of the Affordable Housing SPD.
+As with the Viability Report, an additional allowance of £15,000 per unit is made for the provision of utilities infrastructure on greenfield sites.

-15 Local Plan and Affordable Housing Viability Assessment (BNP Paribas Real Estate, August 2017).
+22 Local Plan and Affordable Housing Viability Assessment (BNP Paribas Real Estate, August 2017).
 See Local Plan Evidence pages at www.southdowns.gov.uk/localplan